Krishnareddy4602/Daily_Task/README.md

-# Divine Forms Portal
+# Daily Task Updates

-A beautiful, responsive two-tab application for managing spiritual journey entries with real-time synchronization.
+A beautiful, responsive two-tab application for managing Daily Task Updates entries with real-time synchronization.

 ## Features

-- **Two-Tab Layout**: Separate forms for Vishnu and Krishna entries
+- **Two-Tab Layout**: Separate forms for A and B entries
 - **Real-time Sync**: All data syncs instantly across sessions using Supabase
 - **Beautiful Design**: Modern glass-morphism design with smooth animations
 - **Form Validation**: Client-side validation for all required fields